Sharad Anantrao Joshi

-Sharad Anantrao Joshi (3 September 1935 – 12 December 2015) was an Indian politician who founded the Swatantra Bharat Paksh party and Shetkari Sanghatana (farmers' Organisation), He was also a Member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Indian Parliament during the period 5 July 2004 till 4 July 2010.
+Sharad Anantrao Joshi (3 September 1935 – 12 December 2015) was an Indian politician, who founded the Swatantra Bharat Paksh party and Shetkari Sanghatana (farmers' Organisation).
+He was also a Member of the Parliament of India representing Maharashtra in the Rajya Sabha, the upper house of the Indian Parliament from 5 July 2004 to 4 July 2010.
 On 9 January 2010 he was the sole MP in Rajya Sabha to vote against the bill providing 33% reservation for women in Indian parliament and assemblies.

-Sharad Anantrao Joshi was a member of Advisory Board of the World Agricultural Forum (WAF), the foremost global agricultural platform that initiates dialogue between those who can impact agriculture.
-He is also founder of Shetkari Sanghatana, an organisation for farmers.
-Shetakari Sanghatana is a non-political union of Farmers formed with the aim to "Freedom of access to markets and to Technology".
+Joshi was a member of Advisory Board of the World Agriculture Forum (WAF), the foremost global agricultural platform that initiates dialogue between those who can impact agriculture.
+Shetakari Sanghatana is a non-political union of Farmers formed with the aim to “Freedom of access to markets and to Technology”.

-Early life, education and career
+Early life, education, and career

-Sharad Joshi was born on 3 September 1935 at Satara, in the state of Maharashtra, India.
-He is a son of Anant Narayan (1905–70) and Indirabai Joshi (1910–92).
-He obtained a master's degree in Commerce from Sydenham College, Mumbai, in 1957 and, Diploma in Informatics from Lausanne in 1974.
+Sharad Joshi was born on 3 September 1935 at Satara, in the state of Maharashtra, India to Anant Narayan (1905–70) and Indirabai Joshi (1910–92).
+He obtained a master's degree in Commerce from Sydenham College, Mumbai, in 1957 and Diploma in Informatics from Lausanne in 1974.
 During his career he obtained many awards including Award C.E.
 Randle Gold Medal for Banking (1955), and Cursetjee Dady Prize for work on Computation of Irrigation Benefits.
 He worked as a Lecturer in Economics and Statistics, University of Poona, 1957–58.
-Later he worked for I.P.S Indian Postal Service (Class I) 1958–68; His international career included a long stint as Chief of Informatics Service at International Bureau, UPU, Bern, Switzerland, 1968–77.
+Later he worked for the Indian Postal Service (Class I) 1958–68.
+His international career included a long stint as Chief of Informatics Service at International Bureau, Universal Postal Union at Bern in Switzerland from 1968 to 77.
 He served as a United Nations officer before founding Shetakari Sanghatana.